Will To Power

 Samantha Power throws back her beautiful head and laughs, then offers me a glass of Balkan Cabernet.

 "I get this wine from my dear friends in Kosovo," she smiles, pouring me a generous portion.
 "I don't know where they get it, or who makes it, but I love its rich bouquet."
-Power lifts the glass to her elegant nostrils, breathing in as her dazzling eyes sparkle with appreciation.
-"Mmmmm.
-It has a NATOy nuance, don't you agree?"

 Of course, this is no surprise nor coincidence.
-Samantha Power is perhaps America's finest humanitarian, the author of the highly acclaimed "Other Countries' Crimes: When America Averts Its Eyes, Bad Things Happen," and the Pulitzer Prize winning, "Why Africans Go Berserk: A White Liberal's Guide".
+Samantha Power is perhaps America's hottest humanitarian, the author of the highly acclaimed "Other Countries' Crimes: When America Averts Its Eyes, Bad Things Happen," and the Pulitzer Prize winning, "Why Africans Go Berserk: A White Liberal's Guide".
 She is touted by political heavyweights like Richard Holbrooke and Hollywood celebrities like George Clooney, but most recently, Power had the ear of a rising star by the name of Barack Obama.

-"I'm like really, really, really so very, very sorry I said that," Power admits, her full, pouting lips quivering with regret.
+"I'm like really, really, really so very sorry I said that," Power admits, her full, pouting lips quivering with regret.
 "Senator Clinton is an upstanding American and one hell of a woman.
 I don't know what came over me."
 She then flashes that sizzling smile which can turn even the most hardened foreign tyrant into jelly.
 "Thank God I have Harvard to fall back on!"

 Her longtime friend and Clinton adviser Richard Holbrooke holds no hard feelings.